prestonmoline/prestonmoline.github.io/pages/about.md

 .5 - Terrible

 I know it's not a perfect rating system, but it works for me.
 I'm very selective about what gets a 5 and below a 2, so most of my reviews will have a higher-than-average rating compared to others.
-I can be harsh on some movies critically, but I'd rather enjoy my time watching a movie rather than being hyper critical.
+I can be harsh on some movies, but I'd rather enjoy my time watching a movie rather than being hyper critical.